The bilirubin blood test measures the level of bilirubin in the blood. Bilirubin is a yellowish pigment found in bile, a fluid made by the liver.

 Why the Test is Performed

-A level of bilirubin in the blood of 2.0 mg/dL can lead to
+A level of bilirubin in the blood of 2.0 mg/dL can create

 Jaundice is the most common reason to check bilirubin level.
 The test will likely be ordered when: